dkushche/yggdrasil_service/README.md

 # Yggdrasil Service Image

 [Yggdrasil Network](https://github.com/yggdrasil-network/yggdrasil-go) docker image.
 Container reads and stores configs in `/mnt/storage` directory.
-You could manipulate these files if mount the directory on the host.
+You could manipulate these files if mount the directory on the host. __Important__: [Peers list](https://github.com/yggdrasil-network/public-peers) help you to create `peers.json`.
+An example of peers.json for Ukrainian peers you could see in `.roothazardlab/yggdrasil-peers-conf.yaml`.

 _Docker compose entry example:_